Yale-BIM/f26-assignments/assignment-1/README.md

             > Tip 2: You can use the [tf2_geometry_msgs](https://index.ros.org/p/tf2_geometry_msgs/) API to transform the pose of the object as in [this post](https://answers.ros.org/question/222306/transform-a-pose-to-another-frame-with-tf2-in-python/).

-        - Broadcast a tf2 transform between the "camera_color_optical_frame" frame (parent) and a new "target" frame (child) in tf2.
+        - Broadcast a tf2 transform between the `shutter_camera_color_optical_frame` frame (parent) and a new `target` frame (child) in tf2.
-        The target frame should match the pose of the simulated object in the camera_color_optical_frame.
+        The target frame should match the pose of the simulated object in the `shutter_camera_color_optical_frame`.

             > Tip: An example on broadcasting tf2 transformations can be found in [this tutorial](https://docs.ros.org/en/jazzy/Tutorials/Intermediate/Tf2/Writing-A-Tf2-Broadcaster-Py.html).

-    - Close all your nodes in ROS 2, launch the `generate_target.launch.py` script, and run your new node which publishes the `target` frame:
+    - Close all your nodes in ROS 2, build your workspace with `colcon build`, launch the `generate_target.launch.py` script in one terminal, and run your new node which publishes the `target` frame in another terminal:

         ```bash
         $ ros2 run shutter_lookat publish_target_relative_to_realsense_camera.py --ros-args -p use_sim_time:=true